GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/workshop_material/04_working_with_job_scheduler.md

 ### STDOUT/STDERR from jobs

-**STDOUT** and **STDERR** from jobs are, by default, written to a file called slurm-<jobid>.out in the working directory for the job (unless the job script changes this, this will be the directory where you submitted the job).
-So for a job with ID 12345 STDOUT and STDERR would be in slurm-12345.out.
+**STDOUT** and **STDERR** from jobs are, by default, written to a file called `slurm-<jobid>.out` and `slurm-<jobid>.err` in the working directory for the job (unless the job script changes this, this will be the directory where you submitted the job).
+So for a job with ID 12345 STDOUT and STDERR would be in `slurm-12345.out` and `slurm-12345.err`.

  When things go wrong, first step of **debugging** (STORY TIME !) starts with a referral to these files.

 ## Assessing resource utilisation (cpu, memory, time)

 Understanding the resources you have available and how to use them most efficiently is a vital skill in high performance computing.
-The three resources that every single job submitted on the platforms needs to request are:
+The three resources that every single job submitted on the platform needs to request are:

 * CPUs (i.e. logical CPU cores), and
 * Memory (RAM), and